plone/plone.api/docs/content.rst

 Create content
 --------------

-To add an object, you must first have a container in which to put it.
+To add an object, you must first have a container to put it in.
-Get the portal object, it will serve nicely:
+Get the portal object; it will serve nicely:

 .. code-block:: python